Positselski duality in $\infty$-categories: Positselski duality

-The first reason for our focus on idempotent coalgebras is that their categories of comodules inherit a symmetric monoidal structure from $\C$, which is rarely the case for general coalgebras, see \cref{rm:monoidal-structure-comodules}.
+The first reason for our focus on coidempotent coalgebras is that their categories of comodules inherit a symmetric monoidal structure from $\C$, which is rarely the case for general coalgebras, see \cref{rm:monoidal-structure-comodules}.

-\begin{lemma} Let $C$ be an idempotent cocommutative coalgebra in $\C$.
-The category of $C$-comodules $\Comod_C$ inherits the structure of a presentably symmetric monoidal $\infty$-category making the cofree comodule functor a symmetric monoidal smashing colocalization. \end{lemma} \begin{proof} The category $\Comod_C$ is presentable by \cite[2.1.11]{peroux_2020}.
-Let $M$ and $N$ be two comodules.
-Their relative tensor product in $\Comod_C$ is defined by the the two sided co-bar construction,
+\begin{lemma} Let $C$ be a coidempotent cocommutative coalgebra in $\C$.
+The category of $C$-comodules $\Comod_C$ inherits the structure of a presentably symmetric monoidal $\infty$-category, making the cofree comodule functor a symmetric monoidal smashing colocalization.
+Furthermore, any $C$-comodule is cofree, meaning that the fully faithful inclusion $\Comod_C\fr \hookrightarrow \Comod_C$ is a symmetric monoidal equivalence. \end{lemma} \begin{proof} By a dual version of \cite[4.8.2.4]{Lurie_HA}, together with \cref{ex:coalgebra-comonad}, the category $\Comod_C$ is a colocalization of $\C$.
+This implies, by a dual version of \cite[4.8.2.7]{Lurie_HA}, that $\Comod_C$ inherits a symmetric monoidal structure from $\C$.
+A dual version of \cite[4.8.2.10]{Lurie_HA} implies that the inclusion of cofree comodules to all comodules is an equivalence.
+Finally, as mentioned in \cref{ex:coalgebra-comonad}, the category $\Comod_C$ is presentable, which together with \cref{prop:creates-colimits-and-limits} implies that $\Comod_C$ is presentably symmetric monoidal. \end{proof}

-but, as $C$ is idempotent this is just the object $N\otimes C\otimes M$, which is the cofree comodule on the underlying object of $M\otimes N$.
-This means that the relative tensor product is defined for all comodules.
-The unit for the monoidal structure $-\otimes_C-$ is $C$, and the monoidal structure is symmetric monoidal as the monoidal structure in $\C$ is.
+\begin{remark} As stated in \cref{lm:coidempotent-then-comod-monoidal}, any comodule over a coidempotent coalgebra is cofree.
+This implies that any comodule has a unique comodule structure.
+In particular, the structure map $M \to C\otimes M$ for any $C$-comodule $M$ is an equivalence, meaning that the induced tensor product on $\Comod_C$ can be interpreted as simply taking the tensor product of the underlying objects in $\C$.
+More precisely, the monoidal structure on $\Comod_C$ is given by

-The endofunctor $C\otimes (-)\: \C\to \C$ is idempotent when $C$ is.
-Hence, as the forgetful functor $U_C\: \Comod_C\to \C$ is fully faithful when $C$ is idempotent, the cofree functor $C\otimes (-)\: \C\to \Comod_C$ is a smashing colocalization of $\C$.
-Hence it is a symmetric monoidal functor by a dual version of \cite[2.2.1.9]{Lurie_HA}, as it is obviously compatible with the symmetric monoidal structure in $\C$, due to the idempotency of $C$. \end{proof}
+but by the uniqueness of comodule structures, this is simply $M\otimes N$ when treated as an object in $\C$. \end{remark}